evoWeb/recaptcha/Documentation/Configuration/Index.rst

          But its possible to have additional css classes attached to the captcha container for styling purposes.

+.. container:: table-row

+   Property
+         theme

+   Data type
+         string

+   Default
+         light

+   Description
+         [Only TypoScript]
+         For change the theme for recaptcha (light or dark).

+.. container:: table-row

+   Property
+         robotMode

+   Data type
+         bool

+   Default
+         0

+   Description
+         [Only TypoScript]
+         Add the possibility to set the recaptcha into robot mode in production environment.
+         The recaptcha will not be displayed like in development mode.

 .. ###### END~OF~TABLE ######